Moebytes/Moepictures/readme.md

 `["image-upscaled", "comic-upscaled", "animation-upscaled", "video-upscaled"]`

+Rename the files `structures/Decryption.example.ts` to `structures/Decryption.ts` and `structures/Encryption.example.ts` to `structures/Encryption.ts`.
+They do nothing unless you implement them apart from making the project compile.

 #### Compiling Node.js

 Install all of the dependencies for this project by running `npm install`. \